LoboaTeresa/AI-Mario-Party/README.md

 ## 🚀 Usage
 [Back to Top](#-mario-party-ai-woomba-grangler-master-)

-1. Run the game: open Mario Party DS with DesSmuME and start a goomba wrangler game in the Minigame mode.
+1. Run the game: open Mario Party DS wit

+2. Unzip the ´./models/train2.zip´ file.

-2. Run the script:
+3. Run the script:
 ```
 python3 main.py
 ```
 A pop up will come up showing a list of available minigames.

-3. Start the minigame and immediatelly after, click on the pop up to select the minigame you want to play.
+1. Start the minigame and immediatelly after, click on the pop up to select the minigame you want to play.
 Let the AI play for you!

 ## 🩺 Project Roadmap
 [Back to Top](#-mario-party-ai-woomba-grangler-master-)